frederic-perez/AmE-dictionary/data/idioms.md

 __heaven knows__
 __heaven on earth__ :two::hammer:
 __heavy handed__
-__heavy lifting__ :two::dart: Any serious, difficult, or arduous work or activities.
+__heavy lifting__ :dart::three: Any serious, difficult, or arduous work or activities.
 Difficult work. _The boss hoped the plan would succeed but he wasn’t willing to do the heavy lifting._
 __heavy-duty__
 __heavy-footed__ :two: Clumsy, ponderous, or lumbering in gait or tread. _The team’s star striker deftly navigated the ball past the heavy-footed defenseman._
+__heavy-handed__ Overly blunt, forceful, or tactless.
 __heavy-hearted__ Sorrowful; melancholy; depressed.
 __heck of a__ _He’s doing a heck of a job._
 __heinous__ _adj_
+__helicopter mom__
 __Hell and half of Georgia__ A great distance or area; a huge amount of space.
 Primarily heard in US.
 A very large region; everywhere. _I’ve been looking across Hell and half of Georgia trying to find you!_
 __hell hath no fury like a (certain type of person) scorned__
 __hell no__